12 Sponsored Online Programs Available

 If you’re interested in jump-starting your career as a licensed physical therapist, know that their median yearly earnings were $82,390 in 2014[ix].
 The job outlook for the occupation from 2014 to 2024 is 34 percent, which is much faster than average[x].

-Consider enrolling in an online physical therapy degree program if you aspire to help people improve their range of physical movement and better manage their pain.
+Consider enrolling in a physical therapy degree online if you aspire to help people improve their range of physical movement and better manage their pain.
 Online degree options could be a great, more flexible way to take classes and learn around your own unique schedule.

 [i]bls.gov/ooh/healthcare/physical-therapist-assistants-and-aides.htm#tab-4 | [ii]bls.gov/ooh/healthcare/physical-therapists.htm#tab-4 | [iii]kaplancollege.com/programs/physical-therapist-assistant-degree/ | [iv]programs.online.utica.edu/programs/doctorate-physical-therapy.asp | [v]onetonline.org/link/summary/31-2021.00 | [vi]onetonline.org/link/summary/29-1123.00 | [vii]bls.gov/ooh/healthcare/physical-therapist-assistants-and-aides.htm#tab-5 | [viii]bls.gov/ooh/healthcare/physical-therapist-assistants-and-aides.htm#tab-6 | [ix]bls.gov/ooh/healthcare/physical-therapists.htm#tab-5 | [x]bls.gov/ooh/healthcare/physical-therapists.htm#tab-6